Things to do in Scottsdale

 You can see Scottsdale’s 10 most celebrated public artworks in a 60-minute walk that will take you through the heart of Old Town Scottsdale.
 I set out on the self-guided walking tour with the assistance of a map provided by Experience Scottsdale.

-The 10 pieces were all very different; western, modern, contemporary, and interactive.
-As I strolled through the Old Town admiring the different sculptures, it brought back memories of art I had seen in other places in the world.
-The “Bronze Horse Fountain” by Bob Parks reminded me of the fountains in the piazzas in Italy, but with a western feel.
-And I adored “The Doors” by Donald Lipski where you feel like you are inside a human kaleidoscope.
+The ten pieces were all very different: western, modern, contemporary, and interactive.
+As I strolled through the Old Town admiring the different sculptures, I remembered the art I had seen in other places in the world.
+The “Bronze Horse Fountain” by Bob Parks reminded me of the fountains in the piazzas in Italy, but with a Western feel.
+And I adored “The Doors” by Donald Lipski, where you feel like you are inside a human kaleidoscope.
 Not only was the art great, but it was a super way to see the city.

 How you can do the Scottsdale Art Walk